bjnath/numpy-1/doc/source/user/introducing.rst

 allows you to, for instance, increment every element of an N-dimensional array by adding a scalar.

-Arrays can be initialized from files or from a variety of routines -- diagonal 1's, random numbers, ascending (or descending) numbers, evenly spaced floating-point numbers inside a range, and more.
+Arrays can be initialized from files or created from scratch a variety of routines, creating arrays with all zeros, diagonal 1's, random numbers, arithmetic sequences, evenly spaced floating-point numbers inside a range, and more.

 Array concatenation is of course possible, and becomes interesting when it can take place on any of N dimensions.